 How much margin time do you have built into your life?

 I often write about currency.
-When I was asked to give a TED talk I delivered it on words as currency.
+When I was asked to give a TED talk I did it on “Words are Currency.”

 It was a unique perspective for most and I received hundreds of comments, emails and letters about it.
 I said that words are just as important as the dollars in your bank account because words build or destroy, words can transform nations, start or stop wars – and save lives.